MiniFate/MiniFate/_chapters/99-scratch.md

 Robin Hood is a beloved outlaw, skilled with both sword and bow.
 He leads a band of Merry Men against the tyrannical Sheriff of Nottingham.
+He's loyal to King Richard in the face of the usurper Prince John.
 And he's in love with Maid Marian.
-With just those three sentences, we're ready for a story.
+With just those few sentences, we're ready to tell a story.
 Everything else --- where he's from, what he carries, when the story is set --- can wait until it becomes important.

 {gameName} is a role-playing game that takes that same theatricality to heart.